 At least she did not have to worry about lugging a huge mattress away when the House moved locations.
 She and Patch rolled up their bed, rolled up their clothes, snagged the few items they housed at the House, and left the cheap furniture behind.
 She had no idea how the families, with more belongings plus children, managed it.
 If the palace raided, the guards were not going to wait around and smile as the parents packed up and carried everything to a cart.

 Yawning, she crawled into bed.
-The day had been too long and wearisome—and if she had to meet with Baldur in the morning, she had an even less stellar day to look forward to.
+The day had been too long and wearisome—and if she needed to meet with Baldur in the morning, she had an even less stellar day to look forward to.

 The chair next to hers creaked.
 Lapis glanced at Whitley, who had slumped down, settled his cheek in his hand, and looked to fall asleep.
 As a lad of sixteen, he did not much care for impressing any adult with his attire, let alone his behavior.
-How loud might Baldur yell, if he arrived for this very important meeting, only to be met with loud snores?
+How loud might Baldur yell, if he arrived for this very important meeting, only to be met with snores?

 Whitley yawned and Relaine granted him a dark glare before she returned to neatening her nails.
 He rolled his eyes at the disapproval before closing them.
 He, as most Jiy rebels under twenty, did not care for the pretentious woman, having suffered her sharp tongue numerous times.
-As far as Lapis could tell, Relaine only showed deference to those she thought would grant her higher status in the rebellion, and no one under twenty qualified.
+As far as Lapis could tell, Relaine only showed deference to those she thought would grant her higher status in the rebellion, and no one his age qualified.

 Perhaps he needed sturdier furniture.

 He had brought several items of luxury to the House, decorating his office and a few of the meeting rooms with the lavishness of a wealthy merchant’s taste, but with whitewash peeling from the broken walls and stained, scruffy floors, the décor looked uncomfortably odd.
 It reminded the less-fortunate rebels that their continued stay at the House relied upon Baldur’s largess, and he had no interest in smoothing over the wealth disparities, but rather bragged on them.
-Considering the snobbiness, Lapis wondered why more of it had not walked out one of the doors and into the underground markets.
+Considering the snobbiness, Lapis wondered why more of the nicer stuff had not walked out one of the doors and into the underground markets.
 Gold candlesticks and tinted glass drinking cups would fetch a good price and be nearly untraceable by their irate ex-owner.

-He pulled his wine-red, wide-sleeved long jacket tightly about his midsection, but his embroidered belt did not keep it in place, and it sagged, revealing an even darker red shirt resplendent with gold thread vines.
+He pulled his wine-red, wide-sleeved long jacket tight about his midsection, but his embroidered belt did not keep it in place, and it sagged, revealing an even darker red shirt resplendent with gold thread vines.
 Lapis wondered who he thought to impress, in a House where the average rebel’s city guise made a few bits of shell in a warehouse, enough for a couple of meals and a closet room, and little else.
 Few would find it impressive, rather than annoyingly vain.

 He must have realized a leader or two planned to visit that day.

-One of his two heavily armored bodyguards closed the door with a loud not-slam-but-close, jerking Whitley from his half-doze.
+One of his two armored bodyguards closed the door with a loud not-slam-but-close, jerking Whitley from his half-doze.